• Skip to main content

 We can turn to Adomnán, ninth Abbott of Iona from 679 – 704 and author of the Life of Columba, for an indication of what Columba’s monastery was like.
 While he hasn’t left a comprehensive picture of the building he mentions enough detail to allow a mental picture of what life was like.

-He refers to a church with a side chamber or chapel, sleeping cubicles for the monks and a communal space which could have been used for the preparation and consumption of food.
+He refers to a church with a side chamber or chapel, sleeping cubicles for the monks and a communal space that could have been used for the preparation and consumption of food.

 It seems Columba had two ‘buildings’ for himself, the first “for his couch, the bare rock, and for his pillow a stone.”
 The second was his writing space.
 All this was enclosed by a vallum or earthen rampart, traces of which are still visible today, particularly if seen from the air.